Getting Started

 Why can’t I see my annotations anymore?

-You haven’t activated the eye-icon of your tagset(s) in the Annotate module.
-When you open a document in the Annotate module, your annotations are not visible by default.
+You probably haven’t activated the eye-icon of the relevant tagset(s) in the Annotate module.
+When you open a document in the Annotate module, your annotations may not be visible by default, depending on which tagset was automatically set to be visible (see this manual entry to learn more about automatic tagset visibility).

 Steps to make the annotations visible:

-1) Log in and select the project you recently worked on.
+1) Log in and open the relevant project.

 2) Go to the Annotate module.
-You will see a slide-out panel on the left with a list of all Documents & Annotations of your project.
+You will see a gray drawer on the left with a list of all Documents & Annotations of your project.

 3) Click the arrow next to the desired document to reveal the associated Annotation Collections.
 Note the eye-icon next to each collection – this controls the visibility of the annotations within the corresponding collection and is set to visible by default.

-4) The slide-out panel will close automatically and your text will be displayed on the left, with Tagsets on the right.
-Note the crossed out eye-icon next to the Tagset name – this controls the visibility of the associated annotations and is set to not visible by default.
+5) The gray drawer will close automatically and your text will be displayed on the left, with Tagsets on the right.
+Note the eye-icons next to the Tagset names – these control the visibility of the associated annotations and could be set to not visible (crossed out eye).

-5) Click on the eye-icon to make all annotations for that Tagset visible.
+6) Click on a crossed out eye-icon to make all annotations for that Tagset visible.

 Why am I not able to see or edit any resources in a shared project?

-The project Owner has not yet assigned any rights to you for the resources, or one or both of you still need to use the Synchronize with the team function.
-See the manual entries for roles and synchronization, as well as the next question.
+The project Owner has not yet assigned any rights to you for the resources, or one or both of you still need to use the Synchronization function.
+See the manual entries for roles and responsibility and synchronization, as well as the next question.

 Why can’t I or my team members see any changes to the project?

-If your team members are unable to see your project changes, either you, or they, or both probably forgot to use the Synchronize with the team function.
+If your team members are unable to see your project changes, either you, or they, or both of you probably forgot to use the Synchronization function.

-After the loading bar has finished you should receive a notification confirming that your synchronization has been successful.
+A notification will inform you whether synchronization succeeded or failed.
+If you are experiencing a problem while synchronizing, please Contact the support team.
 The other team members should now synchronize as well, after which they should be able to see your changes.

 To learn more about synchronization, please see this manual entry.